Possession with Intent to Deliver Marijuana Defense Attorney

 - Between 20 and 200 marijuana plants or 5 kilograms and 45 kilograms – Jail time of up to 7 years and/or a fine of up to $500,000.

-- Additionally, if 5 or more pounds of marijuana or more than 100 plants are involved and you are charged with manufacturing, the federal government often takes over.
-At this point, state charges will be dropped and you will be charged for violating federal drug laws.
+- Additionally, if five (5) or more pounds of marijuana or more than 100 plants are involved, and you are charged with manufacturing, the federal government often takes over.
+At this point, state charges will be dropped, and you will be charged for violating federal drug laws.
 Mandatory sentences under federal law are typically more severe than those under state law.
 For example, if you are found guilty of growing 120 marijuana plants, you could face a mandatory minimum prison sentence of 4 years under federal law, whereas you would have likely been subject to a fine and time in county jail under state law.

-Aside from the relevant state and federal criminal penalties, you should be aware that a conviction for the sale or transfer of marijuana or possession with intent to deliver marijuana can cause you problems that are not directly related to the conviction.
-Many lending institutions, employers, and many professional organizations do not look kindly on a misdemeanor or felony conviction.
-For example, a felony marijuana conviction can prevent you from getting federal school loans and grants, and federal contracts.
-And it’s certainly not a good idea to lie about your conviction on job applications.
+Aside from the relevant state and federal criminal penalties, you should be aware that a conviction for the sale or transfer of marijuana or possession with intent to deliver marijuana can cause problems that are not directly related to the conviction.
+Many lending institutions, employers, and professional organizations do not look kindly on a misdemeanor or felony conviction.
+For example, a felony marijuana conviction can prevent you from getting federal school loans, grants, and federal contracts.
+It’s certainly not a good idea to lie about your conviction on job applications.
 A conviction can follow you for the rest of your life, prevent you from obtaining employment, and inhibit career advancement.